Joemcflo13/Keyboard/README.md

 ### keyboard

-Put this block in a string statement and you can write directly from the microbit
+Put this block in a string statement and you can write directly from the microbit.
+Press A to say that this is your letter.
+Press B to say that this is not, and continue the keyboard.
+It is a lot of work, but you can get there.

 ``` blocks
 serial.writeString(Keyboard.textkey("what is your favorite color?"))